Key Takeaway

 3. The flex test.
 Bend the wallet gently.
 Genuine scales show slight individual movement where they overlap.
 Embossed surfaces flex as one solid sheet — the "scales" don't move independently.

 4. The CITES cost.
 Genuine python and cobra leather requires CITES-certified sourcing.
 That certification, plus chromium-based tanning, adds real cost to the supply chain.
-A "python wallet" selling for under $40 is almost certainly embossed.
+A "python wallet" selling at a bargain-bin price is almost certainly embossed.

 What Water Does to Snake Leather